-With cats, there are so many coat patterns and color combinations that the possibilities are endless, really.
-But you know which solid colored cat is the most rare in the cat world?
+With cats, there are so many coat patterns and color combinations that the possibilities are endless.
+But do you know which solid-colored cat is the rarest in the cat world?
 That would be white cats!
 These often blue-eyed beauties look like little angel cats, and we can't help but love them!
 Whether they're long-haired or short-haired, tiny or large, white cats are simply unique and lovely.

 Here are some interesting facts about white cats to add to your growing index of feline knowledge…

-There are certain cat breeds which are known for often producing white cats
+There are certain cat breeds that are known for often producing white cats.